The Oncotype DX Test: What Is It?

 Who is a Candidate for the Test?

 The Oncotype DX Test is not right for every patient.
-Depending on the type of cancer, other tests may work better.
+Depending on the specific characteristics of your tumor, you may not need Oncotype.
 However, the Oncotype DX Test may be right for patients who fall into either of these categories:

 - Newly diagnosed with early stage invasive breast cancer that is “estrogen receptor positive” (ER+) and “human epidermal growth factor receptor negative” (HER2-).